Yiwen-Yang-666/Survival-Analysis/README.md

-An important goal of DNA microarray research is to develop tools to diagnose cancer more accurately based on the genetic profile of a tumor.
-There are several existing techniques in the literature for performing this type of diagnosis.
-Most of these techniques assume that different subtypes of cancer are already known to exist.
-Their utility is limited when such subtypes have not been previously identified.
-Although methods for identifying such subtypes without a priori knowledge of their existence exist, they do not work well in high dimensional feature spaces.
-Recently, several approaches were proposed for survival analysis in high dimensional feature space, where the feature space consists of the expression profiles from thousands or even tens of thousands of genes.
-These approaches can be generally categorized into three
-types: unsupervised, supervised and semi-supervised.
-Their performances have been evaluated on several data sets.
-In most of the cases, semi-supervised approaches seem to have superior performances than the other two.In this study, We investigated and made some improvements on all of the semi-supervised algorithms.
-Besides, we investigated and modified some of the most important state-of-art unsupervised and supervised algorithms.
-We also developed a model to compare with those investigated methods.
+  This is a project related to survival analysis in high dimension feature space.
+In the literature, there are 3 types of methods (i.e. unsupervised, depending on the clinical data , and semi-supervised) to identify subtypes of survival data (the responses of data are not completed and the responses are multiple ).
+We investigated and evaluated some of the most important state-of-the-art approaches.
+In addition, we made improvements on the semi-supervised approaches and the methods based on clinical data.
+We also developed a model to test whether the methods based on clinical data were valid on our gene data.

 Semi-supervised:

--Improved SPC( supervised principal components) and used the improved version to solve classification of the survival data.(i.e no-class label gene data with survival time and censoring status).
+ -Improved SPC (supervised principal components) and used the improved version to solve classification of the survival data.

+ -Applied supervised clustering and nearest shrunken centroids to solve classification of the survival data

+ Depending on the clinical data:

+ -Adopted median cut to create class labels and then trained the nearest shrunken centroids classifier to solve classification of the survival data.

--Developed MRMR (minimum-redundancy maximum-relevancy) feature selection and Bayesian classifier to solve classification of the survival data.
+-Developed a model that applied MRMR (minimum-redundancy maximum-relevancy) feature selection and Naïve Bayesian classifier to solve classification of the survival data.

--Applied supervised clustering and nearest shrunken centroids to solve classification of survival data

-Unsupervised and supervised
+Unsupervised:

--Implemented unsupervised clustering(e.g. hierarchical clustering)and nearest shrunken centroids to solve classification of the survival data.
+-Implemented unsupervised techniques (e.g. hierarchical clustering) and then trained the nearest shrunken centroids classifier to solve classification of the survival data.

--Adopted KM (Kaplan Meier) graph or median cut to create class labels and then adopted nearest shrunken centroids classifier.
+ Future Work:

+-Planned to develop a semi-supervised model that applied the MRMR and Naïve Bayesian classifier.

--Planed to adopt GENN(Genetic Evolution Neural Network) to find gene-gene interaction.
+-Planned to adopt GENN (Genetic Evolution Neural Network) to find gene-gene interaction.